keijiro/Skinner/README.md

 Skinner Component Classes
 -------------------------

-*Skinner* also provides some component classes to handle these asset during run time.
+*Skinner* also provides some component classes to handle these assets during run time.

 ### Skinner Source